php-ru/symfony-docs-ru/security/csrf.rst

 CSRF Protection in HTML Forms
 -----------------------------

-.. versionadded:: 4.1
-    In Symfony versions prior to 4.1, CSRF support required installing the Symfony Form component even if you didn't use it.

 It's also possible to add CSRF protection to regular HTML forms not managed by the Symfony Form component, for example the simple forms used to delete items.
 First, use the ``csrf_token()`` function in the Twig template to generate a CSRF